AdobeDocs/experience-platform.en/help/collection/home.md

 * [Experience Data Model (XDM)](../xdm/home.md)
 * [Adobe Experience Platform Identity Service](../identity-service/home.md)

-This guide provides a high-level introduction to Data Collection and how it works to send data to Adobe Experience Cloud products and non-Adobe applications through the Platform Edge Network.
+This guide provides a high-level introduction to data collection and how it works to send data to Adobe Experience Cloud products and non-Adobe applications through the Platform Edge Network.

 ## Tags, Web SDK, and Mobile SDK

 The Platform Web SDK and Platform Mobile SDK collapse and compress all Adobe product libraries into a single development kit for web and mobile platforms respectively.
 These can be implemented using raw code or using [tags](../tags/home.md) through the Data Collection UI.

-Compressing these libraries speeds up Data Collection and consolidates operations into a single stream from client-side devices to the Platform Edge Network.
+Compressing these libraries speeds up data collection and consolidates operations into a single stream from client-side devices to the Platform Edge Network.

 ![Tags, Web SDK, Mobile SDK](./images/home/tags-sdks.png)